openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

  2. If an RP uses, in a definition for a transformed claim, a function not supported by the OP and therefore not listed in `transformed_claims_functions_supported`, or the wrong number of arguments, or a wrong type of argument, the OP MUST abort the transaction with an `invalid_request` error.
 The `error_description` provided by the OP SHOULD indicate the location and nature of the error.
  3. Each transformed claim is based on a single base claim, as expressed by the `claim` key in the definition of the transformed claim.
 In case this base claim is not known to the OP, or data is not available for this claim, or similar conditions, the transformed claim MUST be treated the same as the base claim.
 For example, if the base claim is unknown to the OP, the transformed claim is handled as if it were an unknown claim as well.
 If an End-User choses not to release the base claim, or the base claim is not released to the RP for some other reason, the transformed claim MUST NOT be released as well.

 In general, if an RP references an undefined transformed claim in the `claims` parameter, the claim MUST be treated like a claim unknown to the OP.
-If Selective Abort/Omit is supported as defined above, the `if_unknown` case will be triggered.
+If Selective Abort/Omit is supported as defined above, the `XXXX` case will be triggered.

 ## UX and Privacy Considerations